About NYSTCE, EAS, and CST

 Key Takeaways

-- EAS (201) is the broad pedagogy and diverse-learner test used for many initial teaching certificates.
+- The Educating All Students test, coded EAS (201), is the broad pedagogy and diverse-learner assessment used for most initial teaching certificates.

-- CSTs are Content Specialty Tests tied to the candidate's certificate area, so format and content vary by test.
+- Content Specialty Tests (CSTs) are tied to your certificate area, so item count, time, fee, and writing tasks vary by test.

-- Use NYSTCE test pages and NYSED Office of Teaching Initiatives requirements as the controlling sources for final decisions.
+- Always treat the official NYSTCE test page and NYSED Office of Teaching Initiatives requirements as the controlling sources for a final decision.

 NYSTCE stands for New York State Teacher Certification Examinations.
-It is the testing program used with New York State educator certification, not the name of one single test.
-The official NYSTCE Test Information pages list many assessments, including the Educating All Students test, Content Specialty Tests, bilingual assessments, school leadership assessments, and teaching assistant assessments.
+It is the umbrella testing program used with New York State educator certification, administered by Pearson (through its Evaluation Systems group) on behalf of the New York State Education Department (NYSED).
+It is not the name of one exam.
+The official NYSTCE Test Information pages list many distinct assessments, including the Educating All Students (EAS) test, the Content Specialty Tests (CSTs), bilingual education assessments, school and district leader assessments, and teaching assistant assessments.

-That distinction matters because candidates often say "the NYSTCE" when they mean very different things.
-A childhood education candidate may be planning for EAS plus a Multi-Subject CST.
-An English teacher candidate may need EAS plus the English Language Arts CST.
-A school building leader candidate may be looking at leadership assessments instead of a classroom CST.
+That distinction is the single most common planning error.
+Candidates say "the NYSTCE" when they mean very different exams.
+A childhood-education candidate plans for EAS plus the Multi-Subject CST.
+A secondary English candidate needs EAS plus the English Language Arts CST.
+A school-building-leader candidate takes the School Building Leader Assessment instead of a classroom CST.
+Each path has different codes, frameworks, and fees.

 EAS versus CST